 Unsustainable community dependence on the park’s resources has led to illegal harvesting, and has diminished fish and mammal populations.
 Trees have been illegally felled for firewood and charcoal, precipitating habitat loss and ecosystem degradation.
-The absence of an effective well maintained perimeter fence up until recently has contributed to high levels of human-wildlife conflict, causing devastating consequences for humans and wildlife.
+The absence of an effective well-maintained perimeter fence until recently has contributed to high levels of human-wildlife conflict, causing devastating consequences for both humans and wildlife.

 Sign up to be the first to hear #GoodNews happening around African Parks.×